mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

     (alternativeBranch/alternativeRepo), set ESR_NEXT to XX in the backend config, and deploy to production.

-23. After the beta-to-release merge (start of RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number)
+23. After the beta-to-release merge (RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number)